gayeongpark/gayeongpark.github.io/_posts/2024-06-26-TCM-Vulhn-Scanning-Enumeration.md

 ### What is (netcat) reverse shell?

-The target is connecting to the attack box that is listening.
+**The target is connecting to the attack box that is listening**.
 That means attacker's machine should be a server and a victim should be a client.
 An attacker opens up a port for communication and waits for incoming connection from the victim.

 `nc -lvnp 7777` (attacker's machine)